AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/personalize-an-email.md

    ![](assets/personalize-an-email-5.png)

-1. Hit the space bar in the **From** field, making sure the cursor is flashing one space after the token you just inserted.
+1. Hit the space bar in the **[!UICONTROL From]** field, making sure the cursor is flashing one space after the token you just inserted.
 Then click the **Token** icon again.

    ![](assets/personalize-an-email-6.png)